-- Inexpensive to Start and Run.
-While there are free blogging platforms, such as Blogger and Wordpress.com, to maintain a professional appearance that allows for your unique brand to shine through, use a self-hosted option, such as WordPress.org.
-For the cost of a domain and web hosting, you can have a customized blog marketing for you.
+- Inexpensive to Start and Run: For the cost of a domain name and web hosting, you can have a customized blog marketing setup.

-- Easy to Use.
-Most blogging platforms are simple to use.
-If you can copy, paste, type, drag & drop and upload, you can have a professional looking blog.
+- Easy to Use: Most blogging platforms are simple to use.
+If you can copy, paste, type, drag and drop, and upload, you can have a professional looking blog.

-- An Effective Way to have Bi-directional Traffic Come to Your Site.
-Offering tips, updates, and other new contents give people a reason to come and/or return to your business website, which gives them the opportunity to buy.
+- Builds Website Traffic: Offering tips, updates, and other new contents give people a reason to come and return to your business website, which gives them the opportunity to buy.

-- Improves Search Engine Ranking.
-Google, in particular, likes to find and rank new content, and many entrepreneurs use blogging specifically for search engine optimization (SEO)
+- Improves Search Engine Ranking: Google, in particular, likes to find and rank new content.
+For that reason, many entrepreneurs use blogging specifically for search engine optimization (SEO).

-- Allows You to Show Your Expertise to Gain Trust and Credibility with Your Market.
-People like to know who they're doing business with.
-With a blog, you can prove you're an expert, provide helpful tips and other valuable information, all of which help consumers feel good about spending money on your product or service.
+- Allows You to Gain Trust and Credibility: People like to know who they're doing business with.
+With a blog, you can prove you're an expert and provide helpful tips and other valuable information—all of which help consumers feel good about spending money on your product or service.

-- Connect with Your Market.
-While most businesses now use Twitter and other social platforms more than blogs for engagement, blogs can allow you to have a conversation with your market.
+- Engages Your Market: While most businesses now use Twitter and other social platforms more than blogs for engagement, blogs can allow you to have a conversation with your market.
 This gives you the opportunity to build trust and rapport, as well as get feedback and provide customer service.

 The Cons of Blog Marketing

-Like just everything else in life, there is a downside to blogging, including:
+Like just everything else in life, there can be a downside to blogging.

-- Time-Consuming.
-Creating new content and updating your blog can take a significant amount of time.
-Hiring freelance writers and a virtual assistant, or using private label right content can help.
+- Can Be Time-Consuming: Creating new content and updating your blog can take a significant amount of time.
+Hiring freelance writers and a virtual assistant can help.

-- Needs a Constant Stream of Ideas.
-Along with time, having something new blog about is one of the biggest challenges bloggers face.
+- Needs a Constant Stream of Ideas: Along with time, thinking of new content ideas is one of the biggest challenges bloggers face.